Jacorb90/Prestige-Tree/README.md

 effectDescription() - Optional, returns a description of the effect this layer has

+tabFormat: Optional.
+If you use this, you can make a custom layout for your tab, using any components defined in vue.js.

 -----Prestige formula features-----

 baseResource: The resource that determines how much of the main currency you gain on reset.